Rushyo/tribble-cipher/README.md

 Some reasons not to use Tribble ciphers:

 * Not nearly as fast as alternative stream ciphers, like Salsa or ChaCha, or block ciphers in stream modes.
 The un-optimised, managed, C# reference implementation benchmarks in at somewhere in the vague realm of 13Mib/s on commodity hardware.
 * No integrity, meaning that an attacker could alter the ciphertext in transit.
-This is generally A Bad Thing(tm), but not an issue for every use case and is inherent to stream operation.
+This is generally A Bad Thing(tm), but not an issue for every use case, and is inherent to stream operation.
+If you need integrity, add it elsewhere, or don't use a stream cipher.
 * If the underlying hash implementation is vulnerable to timing attacks, then so is the Tribble cipher.
 * If you were to encrypt an incredibly large amount of data with the same key, it would become theoretically possible to brute-force the key in a reasonable time frame.
 By incredibly large I mean staggeringly, stupidly, heat-death-of-the-universe-first sort of large: 2^48-ish bytes.
 If you're really paranoid, you can use a random IV (just XOR the key against it) to remove the risk entirely.